-Lollipops, licorice, sour balls, candy canes, and gummi bears are all free of fat and cholesterol.
+Lollipops, licorice, sour candy like sour balls, candy canes, and gummy candy like gummi bears are all free of fat and cholesterol.
 Since some candy bars can contain up to 30 grams of fat, which is almost all of your daily recommended fat intake for a 1,600 calories diet, going with a lighter candy can satisfy your sweet tooth without busting your belt.

 One candy that’s touted for its health benefits is dark chocolate.
 Dark chocolate, when it’s not loaded with sugar, has a ton of antioxidants and can improve heart health.
 While no candy can be dubbed a healthy treat, some are much better than others!

 Larger Than Life Lolly

 The “World’s Largest Lollipop” weighed 7,003 pounds and was created by Sees Candy on July 18, 2012 in Burlingame, California.
 That’s the weight of more than 11 grizzly bears, 3.5 Clydesdale horses, or more than one BMW 7 series!
 If only we had giant mouths to eat this pop…